 In this article, we present to you our preview and predictions for the 2025 ICC Champions Trophy.

-Champions Trophy is back after eight long years with defending champions Pakistan hosting its ninth iteration.
-With teams juggling between the T20 format and red-ball cricket, the 50-days format has lost its shine in recent times.
-Following the successful execution of the 2023 ODI World Cup in India less than 15 months ago, the top-8 nations in the ODI format will now square off against each other for a chance to lift the ICC Champions Trophy.
+The Champions Trophy is back after eight long years, with defending champions Pakistan hosting its ninth iteration.
+With teams juggling between the T20 format and red-ball cricket, the 50-over format has lost its shine in recent times.

 Preview

-The eight teams participating in this tournament are divided into two groups.
-India, Pakistan, Bangladesh and New Zealand make up Group A, while Australia, England, Afghanistan and South Africa make up Group B.
+The eight teams participating in this tournament are divided into two groups: India, Pakistan, Bangladesh, and New Zealand make up Group A, while Australia, England, Afghanistan, and South Africa make up Group B.

-During the 2023 ODI World Cup, Australia, India, New Zealand and South Africa made it to the last four, while last year’s T20 World Cup saw Afghanistan and England go deep with India and South Africa contesting the final.
-Thus, unlike any of its previous iterations, this year’s Champions Trophy doesn’t have one clear favourite, with many countries coming close to winning the ultimate prize in recent times.
-And given that it is a shorter format, the margin for error is even less.
+During the 2023 ODI World Cup, Australia, India, New Zealand, and South Africa made it to the last four, while last year’s T20 World Cup saw Afghanistan and England go deep and India and South Africa contesting the final.
+Thus, unlike any of its previous iterations, this year’s Champions Trophy doesn’t have one clear favourite, with many teams having come close recently to winning the ultimate prize.

-England are touring India for five T20 internationals and three ODIs.
-Pakistan recently concluded their two-Test series against West Indies at home, and will welcome South Africa and New Zealand for a Tri-series before the Champions Trophy.
-Afghanistan also recently concluded their tour of Zimbabwe and Australia are currently touring Sri Lanka for two Tests and two ODIs before the marquee tournament takes centrestage.
+England are touring India for five T20Is and three ODIs.
+Pakistan recently concluded their two-Test series against the West Indies at home and will welcome South Africa and New Zealand for a tri-series before the Champions Trophy.
+Afghanistan also recently concluded their tour of Zimbabwe, while Australia are currently touring Sri Lanka for two Tests and two ODIs.

 Predictions